IrinaMax/CPU-usage-and-anomaly-detection/README.md

 I have 466558 anomaly detection in this data set.

-I am going to show visualisation on the tiny sample
+I am going to show visualisation on the sample because the dataset it too big to implement all graph.

         h1 <- h[sample(nrow(h), 100000), ]  ## I pick random
         head(h1)
         o.h1 <- subset(h1, h1$cpu_usage < 0.15)  ##  all outliers on the top